qligier/ch-epr/XDS-FHIR mapping.md

 HL7's DTM shall be encoded in the format `YYYY[MM[DD[HH[MM[SS[.S[S[S[S]]]]]]]]][+/-ZZZZ]`.
 It allows various precision levels and the choice of time zone.
 The dateTime format is different: `YYYY`, `YYYY-MM`, `YYYY-MM-DD`, `YYYY-MM-DDThh:mm:ss+zz:zz` or `YYYY-MM-DDThh:mm:ss.sssZ`.
 When using the time precision, the timezone is mandatory.
-Guidance is required to map e.g. `YYYYMMDDHH` to FHIR dateTime.
+Guidance is required to map e.g. `YYYYMMDDHH` to FHIR dateTime (use the earliest instant covered by the partial date?).